-You now need to create 2 test orders, then ship one and cancel the other.
+You now need to create two test orders, then ship one, and cancel the other.

-Go to the API tab and select Order Generator.
-Generate two test orders, each with a quantity of 1, for the test product you just uploaded.
+1. Go to the API tab and select Order Generator.
+Generate two test orders (each with a quantity of one) for the test product you just uploaded.

-Go to the Orders tab on the left-hand side of your Jet.com Partner Portal and you should see the two generated test orders in the Ready status.
+3. Go to the Orders tab on the left-hand side of your Jet.com Partner Portal.
+In the Ready status, you should see the two test orders you generated.

 Ship a Test Order